Andy Oppenheimer

-Andy Oppenheimer AIExpE MIABTI (born 1953) is a UK-based expert and consultant in counter-terrorism and CBRNE (chemical, biological, radiological, nuclear weapons and explosives).
+Andy Oppenheimer AIExpE MIABTI (born 1953) is a UK-based expert and consultant in counter-terrorism and CBRNE (chemical, biological, radiological, nuclear weapons and explosives), and is a singer/songwriter of electro-pop music.

-He has been editor of several journals on defence and security, including Chemical, Biological & Nuclear Warfare (CBNW) from 2009, Jane's Nuclear, Biological and Chemical Defence and NBC International from 2006 to 2008, and was co-editor of Jane's World Armies from 2002 to 2004.
+He has been editor of several journals on defence and security, including Chemical, Biological & Nuclear Warfare (CBNW; 2009–2022), Jane's Nuclear, Biological and Chemical Defence and NBC International from 2006 to 2008, and was co-editor of Jane's World Armies from 2002 to 2004.
+He was also editor of Energy World, 1990–1992.
 He has served as a CBRN consultant for Jane's Consultancy Group and Oxford Analytica.